aminnairi/renkei/README.md

 - **Manual Validation**: Without static typing, request and response payloads require complex, manual validation, adding bug-prone code to each route.
 - **Repetitive Code**: Handling requests and responses in a classic JavaScript system involves duplicative code that increases technical debt and reduces code readability.

-`superblue` leverages Zod for static typing and runtime validation, ensuring each request and response adheres to defined schemas.
+`superblue` validates each and every one of your requests, from and to the server & clietn, ensuring each request and response adheres to defined schemas.
 This approach reduces errors, clarifies route contracts, and improves maintainability.

 ### Errors are hard to handle